multani7871/employee-led-SPVs/board_member_guide.md

 - CEO/co-founders
 	- Common stock holdings
 - Lead investors
 	- Carried interest and management fees.
-Compensated by LPs. not by company.
+The investors' LPs pay these fees.
+- Independent directors
-- Independent directors- compensated by company.
-Sometimes 0.5%-2% equity, dropping as company grows.
-Sometimes cash included.
+	- The company will compensate the independent directors.
+Sometimes 0.5%-2% equity, which drops as the company grows.
+The company may sometimes compensate with cash in addition t

 Meeting frequency - quarterly